 Take in a Show

 Everyone knows that Las Vegas is one of the best destinations in the world for world-class theatre, music, and dance.
+It is the Entertainment Capital of the World, after all.

 From the iconic Cirque de Soleil to hilarious comedy shows to animal-themed shows, you’ll find something to suit every interest and every price point.